.skip-nav {position:absolute;left:-10000px;top:auto;width:1px;height:1px;overflow:hidden;} Skip to main content

 Medicare Retirees (Under Age 65)

-Retirees or dependents who become eligible for Medicare early must contact TVA Employee Benefits within three months of their Medicare effective date.
+Retirees or dependents who become eligible for Medicare early must contact TVA Benefits & Well-being within three months of their Medicare effective date.
 Otherwise, they will remain in the plan they’re currently enrolled in.

-For additional information on medical benefits available to TVA retirees, contact TVA Employee Benefits by calling the People First Solution Center at (888) 275-8094.
+For additional information on medical benefits available to TVA retirees, contact TVA Benefits & Well-being by calling HR Support Services at (888) 275-8094.

 Health Savings Account